lajohnston/smslib/docs/tilemap.md

 ## Define tile data

-Each tile in the map is 2 bytes - the first is a pattern slot reference  (see [patterns](./patterns.md)) and the second contains various attributes.
+Each tile in the map is 2 bytes - the first is a pattern index reference  (see [patterns](./patterns.md)) and the second contains various attributes.
 The following attributes can be ORed together to create a byte containing all the attributes (i.e. tilemap.FLIP_X|tilemap.PRIORITY).

 ```
 tilemap.HIGH_BIT        ; 9th bit for the pattern ref, allows pattern refs 256+